WindOfNature/Nested-Learning/README.md

 If you don’t want to tune hyperparameters, use `preset="adaptive"` with `auto_scale=True`.
-Auto-scaling adapts replay buffer size, replay ratio, memory decay, and (for Titans) CMS frequencies/depth/chunk sizes based on dataset size and task count.
-The other presets keep CMS explicit so you can control it directly.
+Auto-scaling adapts replay buffer size, replay ratio, memory decay, and (for Titans) **CMS chunk sizes** based on dataset size and task count.
+CMS frequencies/depth/memory chunk size remain explicit so you can control the multi-timescale ladder directly.

 > Note: Presets default to **no replay**.
 Replay is only active if you pass
 > non-zero `replay_ratio` and `replay_weight` in your training code.